 Think about your inbox right now.
 For the most part, you’ve elected for everything that’s in it to be there.
 With an email newsletter, you completely own your audience and have a direct line of communication to each subscriber.

-Everyone.
+For one, everyone benefits.
 Many brands have already seized upon email marketing as a stream of B2C revenue.
 However, I find that I’m most inclined to read content from magazines and newspapers.
 The newsletter in my inbox is the digital equivalent of a paper on my doorstep or a magazine in my mailbox.

 Newsletters provide an opportunity to freshly tell your stories, but if you don’t have an audience to share it all with, then what’s the point?
 Meaningful subscriber acquisition should be your first goal.
 To do this, start by implementing recurring revenue campaigns.

+i.
 Sweepstakes and giveaways

 I use these terms interchangeably because of their similarities.
-Partner with a brand, restaurant, theater, store, hotel, event or any other business/venue to give away a nice prize to one lucky winner.
-Maybe it’s an all-expense-paid weekend stay at a new hotel opening soon or free tickets for a sold-out concert.
+Partner with a brand, restaurant, theater, store, hotel, event, or any other business/venue to give away a nice prize to one lucky winner.
+Maybe it’s an all-expense-paid weekend stay at a new hotel opening soon, or free tickets for a sold-out concert.

+ii.
 Ballots and contests

+iii.
 Pop-up series and specific topics

 Upland Software points out that a limited-time commitment fosters higher open rates, as subscribers are genuinely interested in what each newsletter will discuss.
 High open rates are likely with topic-specific newsletters, too, because subscribers will have signed up for content they care about.
 The New York Times offers an abundance of newsletters on various topics, from politics to love to running.

 Should your series turn out to be a huge success, take advantage and make it a permanent fixture.
 In advance of Game of Thrones’s final season, The New York Times created a pop-up series detailing its editorial team’s re-watch of the previous seven seasons, as well as weekly recaps for each new episode.
 While the show ended, the newsletter endures as “Watching,” now a twice-weekly mainstay in my inbox covering a variety of TV shows.

 Present all your content as concisely as possible, but with fresh framing and a conversational tone.
 Try to drive traffic to your website when you can, as this is how you’ll get eyes on other stories.
 Make sure the content you do include is curated, not simply thrown into an email for the sake of visibility.
 Lastly, ensure that curated content is displayed neatly in a layout consistent with previous newsletters and compatible on mobile devices.

 Email marketing has an ROI of 3,800% ($38 return for every $1 spent), and for all intents and purposes, your newsletter functions as a huge marketing campaign.
 So really, bringing on a dedicated email marketer is worth it.
-Your newsletter needs TLC to thrive (don’t we all?), and its success can open new doors (read: revenue streams) for your publication.
+Your newsletter needs TLC to thrive — don’t we all? — and its success can open new doors (read: revenue streams) for your publication.
 Brands will want to advertise with you as: